Early Bird SaleFinal DaysSave On 2026

 3

-MODERATE – GRADE 3 This is a moderate grade walk along paths that are well defined and clearly marked and sometimes paved.
+GRADE 3 - This is a moderate grade walk along paths that are well defined and clearly marked and sometimes paved.
 You should be an experienced walker and be able to walk for up to 7 hours a day in hot sun on dusty and stony tracks.
 There are some steep hills, and the terrain is mountainous at times.
 The whole itinerary is well-marked by the official signs of the Via Francigena.
 A reasonable level of fitness is required.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.

 Departure dates